Landed Cost Types

 NB: in order for the system to post through the expected costs correctly the fields for Automatic Cost Posting and Expected Cost Posting must be enabled on your Inventory Setup page else you will not see the Landed Cost accrual postings.

 You should also have a Inventory Accrual Acc (Interim) stated on your General Posting Setup for the relevant general product posting groups assigned to the items that will have landed costs as this is where the expected costs are posted on receipting the order.
+For this combination of Gen. Bus.
+Posting Group and Gen. Prod.
+Posting Group you should also set the Overhead Applied account to the same as the Inventory Accrual Acc (Interim).
+This ensure the landed costs are posted correctly within the general ledger.

 Like the accrual account you need a Variance Account for each code where there is a difference between the expected cost (recorded on receipt) and actual cost on invoicing the variance is posted to this account.